clearplaid/Imagin-a-burger/README.md

 id: an auto incrementing int that serves as the primary key.
 burger_name: a string.
 devoured: a boolean.

-Still in the db folder, create a seeds.sql file.
-In this file, write insert queries to populate the burgers table with at least three entries.
+Created a seeds.sql file.
+In this file, inserted queries to populate the burgers table with at least three entries.

-Run the schema.sql and seeds.sql files into the mysql server from the command line

-Now you're going to run these SQL files.

-Make sure you're in the db folder of your app.

-Start MySQL command line tool and login: mysql -u root -p.

-With the mysql> command line tool running, enter the command source schema.sql.
-This will run your schema file and all of the queries in it -- in other words, you'll be creating your database.

-Now insert the entries you defined in seeds.sql by running the file: source seeds.sql.

-Close out of the MySQL command line tool: exit.

 ## Config Setup
-Inside your burger directory, create a folder named config.
+Inside your burger directory, created a folder named config.

-Create a connection.js file inside config directory.
+Created a connection.js file inside config directory.

 Inside the connection.js file, setup the code to connect Node to MySQL.

-Export the connection.
+Exported the connection.

-Create an orm.js file inside config directory.
+Created an orm.js file inside config directory.

-Import (require) connection.js into orm.js
+Imported (required) connection.js into orm.js

-In the orm.js file, create the methods that will execute the necessary MySQL commands in the controllers.
-These are the methods you will need to use in order to retrieve and store data in your database.
+In the orm.js file, created the methods that will execute the necessary MySQL commands in the controllers.
+These are the methods needed to use in order to retrieve and store data in the database.

 selectAll()
 insertOne()
 updateOne()
-Export the ORM object in module.exports.
+Exported the ORM object in module.exports.

 ## Model setup
-Inside your burger directory, create a folder named models.
+Inside your burger directory, created a folder named models.

-In models, make a burger.js file.
+In models, made a burger.js file.

-Inside burger.js, import orm.js into burger.js
+Inside burger.js, imported orm.js into burger.js

-Also inside burger.js, create the code that will call the ORM functions using burger specific input for the ORM.
+Also inside burger.js, created the code that will call the ORM functions using burger specific input for the ORM.

-Export at the end of the burger.js file.
+Exported at the end of the burger.js file.

-Controller setup
+## Controller setup
-Inside your burger directory, create a folder named controllers.
+Inside the burger directory, created a folder named controllers.

-In controllers, create the burgers_controller.js file.
+In controllers, created the burgers_controller.js file.

-Inside the burgers_controller.js file, import the following:
+Inside the burgers_controller.js file, imported the following:

 Express
 burger.js

-Create the router for the app, and export the router at the end of your file.
+Created the router for the app, and exported the router at the end of the file.

 ## View setup
-Inside your burger directory, create a folder named views.
+Inside the burger directory, created a folder named views.

-Create the index.handlebars file inside views directory.
+Created the index.handlebars file inside views directory.

-Create the layouts directory inside views directory.
+Created the layouts directory inside views directory.

-Create the main.handlebars file inside layouts directory.
+Created the main.handlebars file inside layouts directory.

 Setup the main.handlebars file so it's able to be used by Handlebars.

 Setup the index.handlebars to have the template that Handlebars can render onto.

-Create a button in index.handlebars that will submit the user input into the database.
+Created a button in index.handlebars that will submit the user input into the database.

 ## Directory structure
-All the recommended files and directories from the steps above should look like the following structure:
+All the files and directories from the steps above look like the following structure:

 .
 ├── config